eliotsykes/rack-zippy/README.md

 WORK IN PROGRESS, DO NOT USE!

-Rack middleware for serving static gzipped assets precompiled by the Rails asset pipeline into the public/assets directory.
-Use it on Heroku if you want to serve the precompiled gzipped assets to gzip-capable clients.
-By default, Rails + Heroku will not serve
+rack-zippy is a Rack middleware for serving static gzipped assets precompiled by the Rails asset pipeline into the public/assets directory.
+Use it on Heroku if you want to serve the precompiled gzipped assets to gzip-capable clients with sensible caching headers.

-*.gz assets even though they are generated at deploy time.
+By default, Rails + Heroku will not serve *.gz assets even though they are generated at deploy time.

+rack-zippy replaces the ActionDispatch::Static middleware used by Rails, which is not capable of serving the gzipped assets created by the `rake assets:precompile` task. rack-zippy will serve non-gzipped assets where they are not available or not supported by the requesting client.

 ## Installation